AlainPicard0x0/jfs-final-project/task-7/README.md

     <img src="./img/MySQL-img01.png">

-5. Create a new database user running the following commands at the mysql prompt:
+5. Create a new database user running the following commands at the mysql prompt (MySQL Shell):

     ```bash
     mysql> create user 'admin'@'%' identified by 'password'; -- Creates the user